tdammers/ghc-wiki/newcomers-tutorial.md

 ## Working with the code

-GHC is a decades-old codebase, with plenty of historic quirks to it, and the things it does are intrinsically complex, so it can be quite overwhelming.
+GHC is an old codebase with plenty of historic quirks.
+The things it does are intrinsically complex, so it can be quite overwhelming.
 Please don't let that discourage you, and don't hesitate to ask questions.

 ### Coding Style